TTLabs/EvaporateJS/README.md

 New Features in v2.0.5:
 - Support for Node.js FileSystem (fs) ReadbleStreams.
-This means you can use Electron to upload a file directly from the file system's native File picker and avoid the usualy browser restrictions.
+This means you can use Electron to upload a file directly from the file system's native File picker and avoid the usual browser restrictions.

 To migrate to v2.0, [follow these instructions](#migrating-from-v1x-to-v20).